adityaarakal/Market-Yard/docs/FRONTEND_TASKS.md

 ## 📌 Notes

+- **Project Type**: React Progressive Web App (PWA), not React Native
-- All data will be stored in AsyncStorage for initial development
+- All data is stored in browser localStorage for initial development
 - Data structures match backend schema for easy migration
-- Mock authentication (accept any valid format)
+- Mock authentication (accepts any 6 digits in development, 123456 in production)
-- Mock payments (simulate success/failure)
+- Mock payments (simulate success/failure with configurable rates)
 - Focus on UI/UX and user flow first
-- Backend integration will be added later as separate tasks
+- Backend integration layer is ready (TASK-901, TASK-902, TASK-903)
+- Phase 0 tasks (TASK-001 to TASK-005) are React Native/Expo specific and not applicable to this web app

 ---

-**Last Updated**: 2025
+**Last Updated**: January 2025
-**Status**: Planning Phase
+**Status**: ✅ All Relevant Frontend Tasks Completed (44/44 applicable tasks)